allena29/brewerslabng/Documentation/Voodoo-Python-Access-To-Yang.md

 - ~~longest_path_match creates fails to catch list-keys~~
 - Multithread access to data very unpredictable
 - think about converting __dict__ to __slot__
+- typedef's are rednered in the model `type-a` these won't get crux path
+- leafref not implemented
+- when not implemented
+- choice not supported  - it doesn't render very well `<FIRSTOPTION cruxpath="/FIRSTOPTION" cruxtype="leaf" cruxleaftype="string"/>` and `<SECONDOPTION cruxpath="/SECONDOPTION" cruxtype="leaf" cruxleaftype="string"/>` must one must disable the other.